 Another problematic area when it comes to the exterior design is the shape and size of the lugs.
 Although they look cool falling organically into the overall appearance, they are designed for non-standard straps and bracelets and will severely limit your choice of these accessories when the original black rubber band will either start falling apart or if you find yourself tired with it and start wanting something new.
 Well, in this case, no NATO straps for you.
-Nor a third-party strap, be it textile, leather, or even a bracelet besides the proprietary ones from Oris, for that matters.
+Nor a third-party strap, be it textile, leather, or even a bracelet besides the proprietary ones from Oris, for that matter.
 I think you should factor this into the device’s otherwise relatively affordable price.

 Still, you don’t have to be a former California governor to wear this timepiece and not look stupid.
 First of all, it is lightweight thanks to the extensive use of titanium here.
 Also, thanks to its relatively short, anatomically curved lugs, the watch doesn’t take too much real estate on your wrist.
 Well, trying this huge timekeeper before ordering it online would still be a good idea.

 The watch retails for approximately €2000 (some $2700 USD, give or take).